© M JENNY EDWARDS 2019

 • Impact of the Internet on deviant behavior

 • Original research demonstrating the link between bestiality and other crimes

-• Development and passage of legislation in seven states and two foreign countries
+• Development and passage of legislation in nine states and two foreign countries

 • Original courseware for law enforcement and social psychologists

 Adjudication of Animal Sex Abuse Offenders: Are punishments equal for men and women?

 Send a message of any length; all information is treated as confidential.
 If your matter is URGENT, please note that in the Message section.

 In 2005, a Washington resident died of septic shock after his colon was perforated from being sodomized by a male horse.
 I was involved in rehabilitating one of the victim's horses.

 At that time, there were no resources for dealing with animal sexual abuse, not even a law prohibiting bestiality in Washington.

 That first horse led to work with other animals, assistance with investigation of suspected animal sexual abuse, development of legislation, and courses specifically for law enforcement (then prosecutors and social workers and veterinarians), research, article publication, expert witness testimony in prosecutions, and a return to university to study criminology, law, and social behavior.